American jets intercept Russian aircraft near Alaska

 Breaking News Emails

-American fighter jets intercepted four Russian military aircraft while they were flying in international airspace west of Alaska earlier this week, officials said.
+American fighter jets intercepted four Russian military aircraft flying in international airspace west of Alaska this week, officials said.

 Two Russian Tu-95 "Bear" bombers and two Su-35 "Flanker" fighter jets entered what is known as the Alaska Air Defense Identification Zone on Tuesday, NORAD said in a statement Wednesday.